Entry Requirements for Japan

 What Do You Need To Enter Japan?

+Like traveling to most countries, you’ll need to fill out some paperwork to enter Japan.
 Here’s a checklist of the Japanese requirements for entry:

 • valid-passport